PSBP-Library/psbp-library.github.io/index.md

 - *functions can be used as programs*

+The programming ingredient above is algorithm related.

-The library enable functional programming, but, functions that are used as programs do not benefit from the full power and flexibility of the library.
+The library enables functional programming, but, functions that are used as programs do not benefit from the full power and flexibility of the library.

 - *programs can be composed sequentially*
-- *programs support sum based conditional algorithms*, or, equivalently *programs support if-then-else logic*
+- *programs can be composed to sum based conditional programs*, or, equivalently, *programs can perform if-then-else logic*

-The programming ingredients above are pointfree and algorithm related.
+The programming ingredients above are algorithm related.

-- *programs support product based composite data structure construction*, or, equivalently *programs support local value definition*
+- *programs can be combined to product based composite data structure constructing programs*, or, equivalently, *programs can make use of local values*
-- *programs support polynomial data structure aggregation*

-The programming ingredients above are pointfree and data structure related.
+The programming ingredient above is algorithm + data structure related.

-Two special cases of aggregation are *traversal* and *reduction*.
+- *programs can perform data structure aggregation*, two special cases of aggregation being *traversal* and *reduction*.

+The programming ingredient above is data structure related.

+It is more of a *data structure ingredient* than a programming ingredient, but it turns out that it can be dealt with at the program specification level.

+More precisely, the `PSBP` library deals with aggregation at program specification level for *polynomial recursive data structures*.

 ### `PSBP` versus `FP`